13 minute read time

 Converse targets their customer base by region.
 As you can see below, they’ve customized the language in the email for their Spanish-speaking audience.

 They even have the option to utilize our dynamic content feature to modify the language in the email, based on their subscriber’s location.

 Delivering targeted content is a smart marketing move because personalized emails are proven to have higher click-through rates—to the tune of 14%.

 By integrating your accounting tool with your email marketing software, you’ll have the information you need to create these kinds of engaging campaigns that generate results.

 If you have a sales team, then chances are they’re recording every closed deal in your CRM along with the date they closed it.

-They send a beautiful, branded email reminding their customers that their subscription will expire soon is soon to expire.
-They provide a clear call-to-action for customers to renew their subscription and even add a sneak peek at a few products that the subscriber has to look forward to if she decides to renew.
+They send a beautiful branded email reminding their customers that their subscription will expire soon.
+They provide a clear call to action for customers to renew their subscription and even add a sneak peek at a few products that the subscriber has to look forward to if they decide to renew.

-This kind of automated email is simple to set up when your tools are integrated, and helps you generate more revenue from your existing customers by encouraging them to continue paying you for longer.
+This kind of automated email is simple to set up when your tools are integrated, and helps you generate more revenue from your existing customers.

 By integrating your business apps with your email marketing tool, you can start sending your leads and customers a variety of compelling campaigns that can help you close more deals and drive more revenue from your existing customer base.

 Go ahead and use the ideas and tools mentioned here to set up an integration today.